Gruppe-Ausschussexterner-Programmierer/color-poll/analysis/bsql/README.txt

 -----
 english:

 In here, you will find a documentation of how to use the console dialogue.
-There will also be a graphical user interface, however that will take longer and should be self-explanatory.
+AT THE VERY END OF THIS FILE, THERE WILL BE A QUICK OVERVIEW ON ALL COMMANDS AND ALL FORM ATTRIBUTE NAMES AS WELL AS THEIR CORRESPONDING QUESTIONS.

 Before going into greater detail on the syntax, it might be of value to get a quick overview on the entire process.
-In bsql, quiries always follow the same structure:
+In BSQL, quiries always follow the same structure:
             1. reading the content of a file
             2. filtering the selected content